quzhi1/graphql_rails/README.md

 # Fuck the tutorial above.
 Nothing works.
 I am gonna follow https://www.howtographql.com/graphql-ruby/0-introduction/

-# API development routine
+# API development guide

+## Adding new API
-1. Create a model (resource)
+1. Create a model (resource), and migrate
 2. Add the type for the model
 3. Make a query type
-3. Build mutation for this type
+4. Build mutation for this type

+## Adding new field
+1. Change model
+2. Add new field in object type

 # How to run tests
 1. Run everything: `bundle exec rails test`